ogait001/academic-profile/_posts/2026-04-20-the-am-that-remains.md

 ---
 layout: post
 description: "Against the Cogito: a defense of the I AM as the prior reality that makes thought, identity, and consciousness possible."
-title: "The Am That Remains: A Critique of Descartes and a Metaphysics of the Soul"
+title: "The Am that Remains"
+subtitle: "A Critique of Descartes and a Metaphysics of the Soul"
 date: 2026-04-20 00:00:00 -0500
 categories: [ontology, philosophy-of-time, catholic-theology]
 tags: